Rushyo/Vismuta/README.md

 ## Roadmap

-In the next version of Vismuta I hope to have AES256 (with HMACSHA512 EtM AEAD OMG WTF BBQ) payload encryption working.
-I also need to bring the CLI version in to parity with the GUI version, and clean up the zip UX path.
+I need to bring the CLI version in to parity with the GUI version, and clean up the zip UX path.
+The encryption deploy method ought to have a less secure but more UX friendly non-interactive mode.
 I also need to add unit tests (!)

 ## Disclaimer

 Vismuta is provided as is.
 If your use of it somehow sets fire to the family dog or shuts down a stock exchange, that's very much your own fault.
 If you do anything criminal with it, you're an idiot.

+## Flag Descriptions

+### Payloads Arguments (-a)

+Arguments to run against the payload, as though you were running it on the command line.

+### Run After Deploy (-r)

+After deploying the file to the target system, this runs the file via PowerShell.

+### Execute As SYSTEM (-s)

+Implies Run After Deploy.
+Deploys PSExec to the target directory alongside the payload and attempts to run the file in command prompt under "NT AUTHORITY\SYSTEM" permissions.
+If encryption is enabled, PSExec will also be encrypted.

+### Memory Injection (-i)

+Injects the payload directly in to the PowerShell instances memory.
+This is experimental, and will only work with shellcode that matches the target architecture of the PowerShell instance (x86 or x64).
+Precludes most other options, as there is no file to run.

+### Obfuscate Name (-x)

+Obfuscates the name of the file, turning incognito.exe in to something like fHtfiPdhE.exe, to frustrate automatic AV/IDS detection.

+### Obfuscate Variables (-x)

+Obfuscates PowerShell variable names to frustrate automatic AV/IDS detection.

+### Encrypt (Interactive) (-e)

+Encrypts the payload (and PSExec, if relevant) using AEAD AES-256.
+Potentially useful for AV/IDS evasion, or just keeping your payload secret from a nosey DFIR team.
+Requires the user to run a script to enter a keyphrase before running the main script.
+More security is offered by typing the keyphrase rather than copying it, as copying it to the target system's clipboard provides an easy opportunity for the keyphrase to be stolen.